-Around 900 people work for Asana and the product is available in many markets around the world.
+Around 900 people work for Asana and the product is available in many markets worldwide.
 It currently has 1.3 million paid users for its project management tools.

 Asana’s Advantage and SWOT Analysis

-Asana has a good reputation for being easy-to-use and increasing productivity among its teams.
-The software allows teams to create projects, specify deadlines, communicate within the app, assign out work, attach files, and calendars.
+Asana has a good reputation for being easy to use and increasing productivity among its teams.
+The software allows teams to create projects, specify deadlines, communicate within the app, assign work, attach files, and calendars.

 It has a complete suite of resource management tools that can help businesses with their project management solutions.

-One thing Asana does well is decrease the need for emails.
-Since its software houses all the relevant information and tasks can be easily tracked.
+One thing Asana does well decreases the need for emails.
+Since its software houses all relevant information, tasks can be easily tracked.